We prepared a step-by-step guide how to connect Botium to the Azure DevOps Pipeline.

 Attaching Test Report to Build

-By extending your yaml definition you can download the test report from Botium (in several formats) and publish/persist it in the Azure DevOps pipeline.
-This is meant for long-term storage of test results you may need for auditing purposes, for example.
+By extending your YAML definition, you can download the test report from Botium in various formats and publish or store it in the Azure DevOps pipeline.
+This allows for long-term storage of test results, which may be needed for auditing purposes.

 This yaml definition not only runs the test cases on Botium, but it also downloads the test report as PDF and as CSV file and attaches it as artifact to the Azure DevOps build: